Atomicbeast101/hawk-backup-gkeep/README.md

 This uses [gkeepapi](https://github.com/kiwiz/gkeepapi) which is a 3rd-party unofficial Python package that leverages Android API endpoint to pull notes.
 Using Google Keep API with its official authentication method requires a Google Workspace account which costs money.
 Please expect that this can break if Google decides to change that old authentication.

+If any of the tasks above fails, a Pushover notification will be sent stating that the backup failed.

 ## Setup - Docker

 Here's an example of how to run this application in Docker: